Process mapping creates value as it helps people understand the business context of the work they are doing. One tool to do this is the SIPOC diagram.

 Why Use SIPOC?

-That’s why plenty of projects start off with mapping existing processes, or at least reviewing the last time process mapping was done and ensuring that whatever process flow was produced back then is still accurate for today’s project.
+That’s why plenty of projects start off with creating a high level process map, or at least reviewing the last time process mapping was done and ensuring that whatever business process flow was produced back then is still accurate for today’s project.

 Creating a SIPOC